kyree-nero/terraform-eks-simple/terraform-eks-base-k8/README.md

 ## Monitoring

-Monitoring takes a couple tools.
-The combination of kube-metrics, prometheus and grafana give you a real time dashboard into your metrics.   monitoring can be enabled or disabled in terraform variables (Look for monitoring_enabled [true|false])
+Monitoring can be done with aws tooling or native kubernetes.
+The aws solution application relies on fluentd (logging) while the native kubernetes solution relies on prometheus and grafana.
+Either way you get real time dashboard into your metrics.
+Monitoring can be enabled or disabled in terraform variables (Look for monitoring_enabled [true|false]).
+The choices for monitoring type are container-insights or prometheus.

+### kubernetes native

 ### kube-metrics